LLNL/SSAPy/JOSS/paper.md

 SSAPy is a fast and flexible orbit modeling and analysis tool for orbits spanning from low-Earth into the cislunar regime.
-Orbits can be flexibly specified from common input formats such as Keplerian elements or two-line element data files.
+Orbits can be flexibly specified from common input formats such as Keplerian elements or two-line element (TLE) data files.
 SSAPy allows users to model satellites and specify parameters such as satellite area, mass, and drag coefficients.
 SSAPy includes a customizable force propagation with a range of Earth, Lunar, radiation, atmospheric, and maneuvering models.
 SSAPy makes use of various community integration methods and can calculate